once-aday/map675-module-02-once-aday-assignment-02/README.md

 1. The ideation; coming up with an interesting idea for a map, and what the final map product should generally look like
 2. Thinking through and acquiring all of the datasets necessary (before heavy data cleansing)
 3. Cleansing/Manipulating the data with forethought on the tools to be used
-4. Thinking through the libraries/modules for writing the actual web map code.
+4. Thinking through more intentionally the libraries/modules for writing the actual web map code.